daveschudel/Fedora-KDE/README.md

 <a name="zsh"></a>

 ## Zsh
-I'm starting to use zsh but still have Bash configured on my system.
+I use Zsh but still have Bash configured on my system.
 Zsh gives you a LOT of features over what Bash has.
 Read more at [https://zsh.sourceforge.io/Intro/intro_toc.html](https://zsh.sourceforge.io/Intro/intro_toc.html)

 I also recommend Oh-My-Zsh.
 It adds lots of features that will make your life easier, along with themes.
 Check it out at [https://github.com/ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh)